kailafitz/cs50finalproject/README.md

 ###### Notes on UpdateJob.js

 - Job id gets passed from Records.js
+- Modals are used given how little data is needed for the update
 - Default values are set for form inputs from the response data
 - Employer can be updated for the Job and is done in the same fashion as in AddJob.js
+- Cancel button resets the default values and clears any errors
+- Yup schemas for client-side is in place
+- Submit button triggers the submit event.
+If successful, data is set to a hook variable and error messages are cleared

 ###### Notes on DeleteJob.js

 - Job id gets passed from Records.js and sent to backend through url

+###### Notes on Dashboard.js

+- Very minimal dashboard which displays annual data
+- A dropdown select menu to filter for data from different years, if the data exists
+- If no data exists, a Lottie animation is displayed with a link to add Job data

 ###### Notes on Settings.js

 - UpdateBankAccountDetails.js and UpdatePersonalDetails.js feature on this page which are components that send PUT http requests to backend in order to update bank account and personal details
-- Modals were used
+- Very similar setup to the UpdateJob.js

-### A Note on Design
+### A Note on Style & Design

-From a design point of view, the grid system, or flexbox, is used to precisely position everything across the pages.
+From a design point of view, the Bootstrap grid system, or flexbox, is used to precisely position everything across the pages.
+Colours are subtle and soft so as not to distract from the data and numbers.
+The look and feel is minimalistic, white space is favoured.
+That being said, Lottie animations bring something pleasing to the page where they appear and serve a purpose.

 ### Instructions to Start